When your perspectives affect your materiality…

 A Mindset on The Wall

 Bahman is around sixty now.
-He has a vegetarian restaurant in the city centre of Göttingen.
+He has a vegetarian restaurant in the city center of Göttingen.
 He himself is not a vegetarian though.
-In the course of Islamic revolution he left Iran to study in Bochum, Germany.
+In the course of Iranian revolution he left Iran to study in Bochum, Germany.

 There was also a picture of a soldier in uniform in a small frame.
 We asked Bahman if the photo belonged to a friend or relative, and he answered that it was the picture of a soldier from Göttingen who had fought against Nazis and national-socialists in the forties and was killed.
 Attached to it were some stickers with slogans against racism and facism.